 “Music is a universal language and has the unique power of uniting us.
 I suspect the majority of us will be celebrating this New Year’s with an inability to gather in-person.
 Ringing in 2021 with music performed by world-class artists, provides an opportunity to celebrate what makes us American,” shared Mr. Rubenstein, co-executive producer of “UNITED IN SONG: CELEBRATING THE RESILIENCE OF AMERICA.”
 He added, “When George Washington was leaving office to return to Mount Vernon, he asked that we look to each other and find what we share in common as opposed to what makes us different.
 That advice appears to be just as relevant today as it was more than 200 years ago.
 I am sorry that George Washington was not here to greet these extraordinary artists, but I have no doubt that he was listening from above.”

-“UNITED IN SONG: CELEBRATING THE RESILIENCE OF AMERICA” streamed simultaneously with broadcast and will be available on all station-branded PBS platforms, including PBS.org and the PBS Video App, available on iOS, Android, Roku streaming devices, Apple TV, Amazon Fire TV, Android TV, Samsung Smart TV and Chromecast.
+“UNITED IN SONG: CELEBRATING THE RESILIENCE OF AMERICA” streamed simultaneously with broadcast and was available on all station-branded PBS platforms, including PBS.org and the PBS Video App, available on iOS, Android, Roku streaming devices, Apple TV, Amazon Fire TV, Android TV, Samsung Smart TV and Chromecast.

 Morgan James - “Beautiful City”